microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 2) Compiler must translate textual root signatures into binary encoded formats.
-3) Compiler must support reading and writing binary encoded root ignatures to and from DXContainer files.
+3) Compiler must support reading and writing binary encoded root signatures to and from DXContainer files.
 4) Compiler must validate root signatures before emitting them.
 5) Compiler must have a comprehensive test infrastructure to test all software components.